 What Sources Sought actually is

-- Who has the capacity?Program offices make mental lists of who they'll invite to the pre-solicitation conference, who they'll flag for teaming conversations, and who they expect to compete hard.
+- Who's on the shortlist?
+Program offices build mental notes — who to invite to the pre-solicitation conference, who to introduce to teaming partners, who they expect to bring a real proposal.

 The key insight

-Three reasons the correlation is so strong:
+Three reasons the correlation is that strong:

 1. You shape the RFP

-2. The program office already knows you
+2. The program office already knows your name

 3. You can force a set-aside